AlephTaw/the-open-data-science-bootcamp/README.md

 This work is an outgrowth of an intensive self-study program in data science and machine learning.
 The goal is to maintain a collection of tools, illustrative coding samples, and learning resources to augment a formal or self-directed data science 'bootcamp experience.'
 Enjoy!

-** Note: Efforts have been made to include as much opensource content as possible.
+** Note: Efforts have been made to include as much open source content as possible.
 Feel free to suggest alternatives to paid content, where comparable alternatives exist.

 ## Sample Schedule: